Ramsey uncertain over new Arsenal contract

 As new Gunners boss Unai Emery prepares his squad for the new season with friendly matches in Singapore, Ramsey told reporters his future remains uncertain but said talks over a new contract are underway.

-Injuries kept Ramsey sidelined for parts of 2017-2018 but the Wales midfielder nevertheless made 24 Premier League appearances for the Gunners, scoring seven goals.
+Injuries kept Ramsey sidelined for parts of 2017-18 but the Welsh midfielder nevertheless made 24 Premier League appearances for the Gunners, scoring seven goals.

 When asked whether Emery was involved in the negotiations over a new deal, Ramsey said: "No conversations with Unai on the contract.
 That has been dealt with by the club.